HarryAllen1/tsa-grouping-thing/docs/admin/registration.md

 ## Registering Students for Membership

 Before registering anyone for any event, every member needs to first be registered to the [National TSA page](https://tsamembership.registermychapter.com/).

+There are two ways to nationally register students: [assisted](#assisted) (which uses some features of the Team Creation site) or [manually](#manually).

+Use the assisted method when you are registering a large number of members (such as during regionals registration).
+Otherwise, use the manual method (which can oftentimes end up faster with small numbers of members).

+### Assisted

 Once logged in, click the "Add Members" button under the tabs.

 ![membership page](./membership-members.png)